-The March meeting of the Men's Club of Forest Hills was at the home of Guyon L. C. Earle, 37 Greenway South, the evening of Mar.
-3, Lyman B. Stowe, vice-pres., prering in the absence of the president, S. E. Davenport, Jr.; B. McKee, 49 Summer Street, and Leslie Bruns of - Gardens Apartments, were elected to membership.
+The March meeting of the Men's Club of Forest Hills was held at the home of Guyon L. C. Earle, 37 Greenway South, on the evening of Mar.
+3, Lyman B. Stowe, vice-pres., presiding in the absence of the president, S. E. Davenport, Jr.; Robert B. McKee, 49 Summer Street, and Leslie Bruns of the Gardens Apartments, were elected to membership.

-The speaker of the evening was Dr. Van H. Manning, fordirector of the Bureau of Mines of the United States Washington, and now director of research of the Ameri-Petroleum Institute, New York.
-Dr. Manning has re-Forest Hills for several years, but has been absent a considerable part of the time on account of making trips Europe and to different parts of the United States in conwith the business of the institute.
-He sketched in a very interesting way the history of oil and spoke of the international conditions as to this valuable minet.
-He dwelt particularly upon the use of gasoline automobiles and gave statistics showing the very increase in the number of automobiles and the sectively slow increase in the production of oil.
-He made a plea for the open door policy, that is, for freedom of I mations to seek new supplies of oil and to develop oil subject to only reasonable restrictions.
+The speaker of the evening was Dr. Van H. Manning, formerly director of the Bureau of Mines of the United States at Washington, and now director of research of the American Petroleum Institute, New York.
+Dr. Manning has resided in Forest Hills for several years, but has been absent a considerable part of the time on account of making trips to Europe and to different parts of the United States in connection with the business of the institute.
+He sketched briefly and in a very interesting way the history of oil and then spoke of the international conditions as to this valuable product.
+He dwelt particularly upon the use of gasoline for automobiles and gave statistics showing the very rapid increase in the number of automobiles and the relatively slow increase in the production of oil.
+He made a strong plea for the open door policy, that is, for freedom of all nations to seek new supplies of oil and to develop oil lands subject to only reasonable restrictions.

-At the conclusion of his address, Dr. Manning was asked questions, especially as to substitutes for gasoline and whether there is danger of the supply of crude cil mention with the said that he did not think that was much ground for fear of exhaustion if the oil monomies would get together and stop the cut-throat policies have prevailed in carrying on the business in foreign The Webb-Pomerene bill had not proved satisfactory fireign lands, and as to the United States the combinaout of oil companies would not be possible, owing to the serman anti-trust law.
-Something has been accomplished, meter, by state regulation.
-"Certainly," said Dr. Manning, The United States can not be expected to continue instately supplying 80 per cent. of the gasoline of the
+At the conclusion of his address, Dr. Manning was asked many questions, especially as to substitutes for gasoline and as to whether there is danger of the supply of crude cil becoming exhausted.
+He said that he did not think that there was much ground for fear of exhaustion if the oil companies would get together and stop the cut-throat policies which have prevailed in carrying on the business in foreign lands.
+The Webb-Pomerene bill had not proved satisfactory in foreign lands, and as to the United States the combination of oil companies would not be possible, owing to the Sherman anti-trust law.
+Something has been accomplished, however, by state regulation.
+"Certainly," said Dr. Manning, "The United States can not be expected to continue indefinitely supplying 80 per cent. of the gasoline of the world."